boocockp/leaguetable/design/Ideas.md

 --------------

 - Define functions like unique and groupBy so they return same object if a new value doesn't change them, so don't need to recalculate downstream if memoized
+- If use immutable collections, easy to memoize as just need to know whether same instance or not
 - When an input arrives, defer recalculation so if many sent at once, deal with them all in one go
 - If a filter knew an incoming array could only have things added to the end, would just need to check those - and inputs are like that
+-

 Questions
 ---------